stalniy/casl/docs-src/src/content/pages/api/casl-ability-extra/en.md

 This function **reduces serialized rules size in 2 times** (in comparison to its raw representation), by converting objects to arrays.
 This is useful if you plan to cache rules in [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) token.

-> Don’t use directly result returned by packRules, its format is not public and may change in future versions.
+> Don’t use result returned by packRules directly, its format is not public and may change in future versions.

 * **Parameters**:
   * `rules: TRawRule[]`